ivanbruel/webdriver.sh/README.md

 webdriver --remove
 ```

-Removes Nvidia's web drivers from your system.
+Removes NVIDIA's web drivers from your system.

 <br />